CSCI 306: Software Engineering

 |Labs, exercises, projects||Class participation||Midterm and Final Exam|

 Late work is strongly discouraged.
-Late assignments will be penalized 2 points per day and no assignments will be accepted more than 2 days late.
+Late assignments will be penalized 10% per day.
+For small assignments (less than 10 points), the late penalty is 1 point per day.
+No assignments will be accepted more than 2 days late.

 Since most of the work for this class will be done in pairs or teams, class attendance is very important, especially on days when we are completing assignments that we have already begun.
 If you donít show up then your partner(s) must complete the assignment on their own.
 To encourage participation and attendance, I will pass around an attendance sheet each day.